epw/consensus/consensus_voices.md

 # Stacking Moves

+\begin{Player}

+This chapter is addressed to the MC, since it's their job to call out when moves trigger, to make scenes flow, and generally keep the game running.
+However, if you're having trouble understanding what moves are like in play, this is a particularly good chapter for you to read anyway.

+\end{Player}

+\begin{MC}

 Sometimes, maybe even often, and especially when you’re zoomed in on a scene, a single move isn’t enough to resolve an interaction.
 7-9 results can be followed up on, or leave things dangling.
 Moves can trigger other moves, they can overlap, they can nest within each other, you could end up with a chain of moves that’s 5 or 6 deep fairly easily.
 That’s okay, just remember that if a move is triggered, it must be rolled, and the fictional results happen, and in order to roll a move, the trigger condition must first be met in the fiction.

 Here we provide an extended example to help you understand better.